jxnblk/blog/src/pages/interoperability.md

 Styled System is one small attempt at a higher level of abstraction on top of the current CSS-in-JS libraries.
 It's completely decoupled from Styled Components, Emotion, and even React itself.
-I don't know of anyone who is doing this, but it *could be* used to generate functional CSS utilities a la Tachyons if you were so inclined.

-For the most part, Styled System uses CSS property names as React component props, which is something that other libraries do as well and doesn't require much additional learning if you already know some CSS.
+For the most part, Styled System uses CSS property names as React component props, which is something that other libraries do as well and doesn't require much additional learning if you already know *some* CSS.
 I think this is great.
-And some libraries have re-implemented the core of Styled System for various reasons, which is fine.
+Some libraries have even re-implemented the core of Styled System for various reasons, which I think is fine and helps encourage exploration.

-Where I see differences start to arise is at the theme level.
+Where I see differences start to arise is at the theme definition level.
 Even outside of React context-based theming, a lot of React applications will store global style constants in a common module.
 Something I'm starting to notice is that there are no standard conventions for what that module contains or how its structured, but all of them seem to be doing the same thing, in a slightly different way.